Dante Gabriel Rossetti: Early life

 Every Pre-Raphaelite landscape background is painted to the last touch, in the open air, from the thing itself.
 Every Pre-Raphaelite figure, however studied in expression, is a true portrait of some living person.

-For the first issue of the brotherhood's magazine, The Germ, published early in 1850, Rossetti contributed a poem, "The Blessed Damozel", and a story about a fictional early Italian artist inspired by a vision of a woman who bids him combine the human and the divine in his art.
-Rossetti was always more interested in the medieval than in the modern side of the movement, working on translations of Dante and other medieval Italian poets, and adopting the stylistic characteristics of the early Italians.
+For the first issue of the brotherhood's magazine, The Germ, published early in 1850, Rossetti contributed his poem, "The Blessed Damozel", and a story about a fictional early Italian artist inspired by a vision of a woman who bids him combine the human and the divine in his art.

 Career

 The Girlhood of Mary Virgin (1849).
 The models were the artist's mother for Saint Anne and his sister Christina for the Virgin.

 Beginnings

-Rossetti's first major paintings in oil display the realist qualities of the early Pre-Raphaelite movement.
-His Girlhood of Mary Virgin (1849) and Ecce Ancilla Domini (1850) portray Mary as a teenage girl.
+Rossetti's first major oil paintings display the realist qualities of the early Pre-Raphaelite movement.
+His Girlhood of Mary Virgin (1849) and Ecce Ancilla Domini!
+(1850) portray Mary as a teenage girl.
 William Bell Scott saw Girlhood in progress in Hunt's studio and remarked on young Rossetti's technique:

 He was painting in oils with water-colour brushes, as thinly as in water-colour, on canvas which he had primed with white till the surface was a smooth as cardboard, and every tint remained transparent.
 I saw at once that he was not an orthodox boy, but acting purely from the aesthetic motive.
 The mixture of genius and dilettantism of both men [Rossetti and Hunt] shut me up for the moment, and whetted my curiosity.

 Stung by criticism of his second major painting, Ecce Ancilla Domini, exhibited in 1850, and the "increasingly hysterical critical reaction that greeted Pre-Raphaelitism" that year, Rossetti turned to watercolours, which could be sold privately.
-Although his work subsequently won support from John Ruskin, Rossetti only rarely exhibited thereafter.
+Although his work subsequently won support from John Ruskin, Rossetti rarely exhibited thereafter.